civboot/civlua/lib/civtest/README.md

   * Ensures no global variables were added
 * `grequire'myModule'` allows you to quickly import your module contents as global.
 Don't do it except when you're lazily prototyping stuff.
-Prefer `metaty.lrequire` for fast and easy imports
+Prefer `pkg.auto` for fast and easy imports